szczyglis-dev/ultimate-chain-parser/README.md

 ## Configuration providers

 Configuration providers are responsible for reading and parsing the configuration.
-There are a few base configuration providers included in the package, but you can create yours very easily.
+There are a few base configuration providers included in the package, but you can easily create your own.

 Configuration providers are located in: `Szczyglis\ChainParser\Config` namespace.

-### Included configuration providers:
+### Included configuration providers

-**ArrayConfig** - reads configuration from array passed as constructor argument
+**ArrayConfig** - reads configuration from an array passed as a constructor argument

-**YamlConfig** - reads configuration from Yaml file (path to file needs to be passed as constructor argument)
+**YamlConfig** - reads configuration from a YAML file (path to the file needs to be passed as a constructor argument)

-### How to create your own configuration provider:
+### How to create your own configuration provider

 - implement interface `Szczyglis\ChainParser\Contract\ConfigInterface`
 - attach your config provider using the `setConfig()` method

-### Example:
+### Example

 ```php
 <?php